SAS

 -

-Josselin Giet (INRIA Paris/CNRS/École Normale
+Josselin Giet (École Normale

-Supérieure/PSL Research University) and Felix Ridoux
+Supérieure, France) and Felix Ridoux

 A